Transformers: Revenge of the Fallen

 The 2007 release of Transformers ushered in a new revolution in cinema watching.
-Audiences have now accepted big, giant, explosive films that are just plain awful to sit through.
-We're now inundated with the type of thought that, "It's a kid's movie." or, "Just turn off your brain." should be an acceptable way to watch a film.
-And Hollywood has listened, bringing out films that make no sense and require zero brainpower from the crowd.
+Audiences have now accepted big, giant explosive films that are just plain awful to sit through.
+We're now inundated with the type of thought that "It's a kid's movie," or "Just turn off your brain" should be an acceptable way to watch a film.
+And Hollywood has listened, bringing out trash that makes no sense and requires zero brainpower from the crowd.
 It's a shame, and Revenge of the Fallen is perhaps the biggest ingredient in this ongoing recipe of movie shit.
-"But it's a movie about toys, lighten up!" says the common man.
-To that line of reasoning, I say "F YOU."
+"But, it's a movie about toys, lighten up!" says the common man.
+To that line of reasoning, I say "FUCK YOU."
 I don't care if it's a movie about toys or about toothpicks, you make the movie, then make it as good as you possibly can.
 Don't just rely on that bullshit to carry the film.

 Alright, let me start this damn thing.
 In the words of my friend Hans, "Shit just got diarrheal!"

 Sam Witwicky (Shia LaBeouf) is now going off to college.
 He's still dating Mikaela (Megan Fox) and keeps Bumblebee in his garage cause that's where cars belong, bitch.
 The Autobots have joined forces with our military to stop any new Decepticon threats.
 With news of The Fallen and the return of Megatron, the Autobots must come together to stop the bad guys from doing whatever the fuck it is they plan on doing.